-In addition, our services help create a simple way for you to organize your documents across multiple devices and services.
+Our services help create a simple way for you to organize your documents across multiple devices and services as well as gain information about benefits to which you may be entitled.
 To make that possible, we store and process your documents as well as information related to it.
 This related information includes your profile information that makes it easier to collaborate and share documents with others, as well as things like the size of the file, the time it was uploaded, collaborators, and usage activity.

 We also collect information from and about the devices you use to access the Services.
-This includes things like IP addresses, the type of browser and device you use, the web page you visited before coming to our sites, and identifiers associated with your devices.
+This includes things like IP addresses, the type of browser and device you use, the web page you visited before coming to our site or app, and identifiers associated with your devices.
 We can use device information to detect abuse and identify and troubleshoot bugs.

 We give users the option to use some of our Services free of charge.
 These free Services are made possible by the fact that some users upgrade to one of our paid Services.
 If you register for our Services, we will, from time to time, send you information about upgrades when permissible.
 Users who receive these marketing materials can opt out at any time.
 If you don’t want to receive a particular type of marketing material from us, reply STOP or contact firstname.lastname@example.org.

 We collect and use the data described above in order to provide you with our services in a reliable and secure manner.
-We also collect and use personal data for our legitimate business needs.
+We also collect and use personal data for our legitimate business needs as more particularly described below.
 To the extent we process your personal data for other purposes, we ask for your consent in advance or require that our partners obtain such consent.